amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

  > [!Note]
  > The Docker Compose override file contains environmental specific configuration values.

-Note the `/components`  volume mount and `--components-path` command-line argument passed in the `daprd` startup command.
+Note the `/components` volume mount and `--components-path` command-line argument passed into the `daprd` startup command.

 Once configured, other component configuration files can also reference the secrets.
-Here's an example of the configuration for the Publish/Subscribe component used in eShopOnDapr:
+Here's an example of the Publish/Subscribe component configuration consuming secrets:

 ```yaml
 apiVersion: dapr.io/v1alpha1